 3. Content Marketing

-This marketing strategy allows your business to promote itself through thought leadership and capture leads in the process.
-Show your credibility and authority in your industry by creating digital content—articles, white papers, infographics, etc.—that is informative and snackable.
+With content marketing, businesses can promote themselves through thought leadership, capturing leads in the process.
+Show credibility and authority in your industry by creating digital content—whether it be articles, white papers or infographics—that is informative and snackable.

 30% of marketers say content marketing is their most effective marketing tool.3